 You have the choice of everything from top quality country house hotels and lodges down to small inviting guest houses; or if you prefer self catering, from grand apartments in castles down to small cottages or a nearby caravan site.
 The choice is yours and will depend greatly on your budget.

 What to look for?

 The best way to find the right accommodation is to ask the fishery that you have booked onto.
 They will know what is available locally, which establishments are doing well at the moment and which ones you should avoid, if any.
-The fishery understands the importance of providing the right advice - if they offer bad suggestions they'll soon hear if they get it wrong!
+The fishery understands the importance of providing the right advice - if they get it wrong, know they will soon hear about it!